 This quote is rather simple in its form, but we need to dig a little deeper to understand its meaning and its clarity.

-When expert engineers and software developers work on a software project, they share a common understanding of the system design.
+When expert engineers and software developers work on a software system, they share a common understanding of the software design.
 They can document this understanding in diagrams, code, or any other form, but the essence is the social agreement on components and models in the heads of the experts.

 The second aspect is about “the decisions that are hard to change later“—an essential quote by Martin Fowler.
 We can’t predict the future.
 We don’t know what areas need to change as the product evolves as the company pivots.
 What we can predict is the cost of change.
 If the cost of change of a component is high and essential to the business, we have identified something of importance.